MolSSI-Education/mm-tools/setup.md

 ## Installing a Text Editor

 You will need a text editor for this workshop.
-If you do not have a preferred text editor for writing code, we recommend [Atom](https://atom.io).
-Download Atom at the link and install on your computer.
+If you do not have a preferred text editor for writing code, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+Download Visual Studio Code at the link and install on your computer.

 ## Installing OpenMM (computational chemistry software)
 We recommend using a conda environment for software installations.
 If you know how to use a conda environment, you should create one for this tutorial and install OpenMM there.
 If you do not know how to create an environment, do not create one and just follow the instructions below.